dask-contrib/dask-deltatable/README.md

 ## Dask-DeltaTable

-Reading and writing Delta Tables using Dask engine.
+Reading and writing to Delta Lake using Dask engine.

 ### Installation